 Four Main Points When Beginning to Prepare

 - Figure out a game plan to achieve your goals.
-This will help you to establish a solid preparedness foundation.
+This will help you to establish a stable preparedness foundation.

 - Focus on the basics, such as food, water, and first aid.
-Then, you’ll be set across all types of disasters and difficult events.
+Then, you’ll be set on all types of disasters and challenging events.

 - Make a bug out bag.
 Making a bug out bag will give you a microscopic view of prepping.
 You’ll begin to learn your strengths and weaknesses, plus what works and doesn’t work.
 Don’t spend a lot of money on it and build it over time if needed.

 - Take action!
 Start prepping today.
 When you start, take it in baby steps until you learn what you need.
-You’ll make great amounts of progress over time.
+You’ll make significant amounts of progress over time.

-If you have any other information, suggestions, or thoughts on beginning to prepare, please leave a comment below.
+If you have any other thoughts or questions about beginning to prepare, please leave a comment below.

 Stay safe, secure and prepared,